 #3 Hold a Fitness Challenge

 Every fitness fan loves a fitness-themed challenge.
 Make the most out of this and implement a winter training challenge in your studio.

 Choose a time frame, such as ten to twelve weeks.
 Create a specific goal and develop a training and/or nutrition plan to set out for your members.

 The challenge could be anything from learning to do the splits or losing weight, to gaining a set amount of muscle.

 Track the results of this and encourage participants to share their progress in your digital community.
 You could also offer a prize incentive for the winner of the challenge - or gifts (such as a protein shaker or tote bag) for all of those that stayed on track throughout the full course of the challenge.

-Follow the steps above and we are confident that you will generate new leads, engage members AND keep all of your current members happy.
+Follow the steps above and we are confident that you will get leads for gym memberships, engage members AND keep all of your current members happy.
 With these tips, 2020 could be a year of huge growth for your fitness studio.